yt-dlp/yt-dlp/README.md

 The Windows and MacOS standalone release binaries are already built with the python interpreter, mutagen, pycryptodomex and websockets included.

 **Note**: There are some regressions in newer ffmpeg versions that causes various issues when used alongside yt-dlp.
 Since ffmpeg is such an important dependancy, we provide [custom builds](https://github.com/yt-dlp/FFmpeg-Builds/wiki/Latest#latest-autobuilds) with patches for these issues at [yt-dlp/FFmpeg-Builds](https://github.com/yt-dlp/FFmpeg-Builds).
-See [the readme](https://github.com/yt-dlp/FFmpeg-Builds#patches-applied) for details on the specifc issues solved by these builds
+See [the readme](https://github.com/yt-dlp/FFmpeg-Builds#patches-applied) for details on the specifc issues solved by these builds.

 ### COMPILE

 **For Windows**:
 To build the Windows executable, you must have pyinstaller (and optionally mutagen, pycryptodomex, websockets).
-Once you have all the necessary dependencies installed, (optionally) build lazy extractors using `devscripts/make_lazy_extractors.py`, and then just run `pyinst.py`.
+Once you have all the necessary dependencies installed (optionally) to build lazy extractors using `devscripts/make_lazy_extractors.py`, and then just run `pyinst.py`.
 The executable will be built for the same architecture (32/64 bit) as the python used to build it.

     py -m pip install -U pyinstaller -r requirements.txt py devscripts/make_lazy_extractors.py